Roderick Strong: Early career (2000–2005)

-Ring of Honor (2003-2016)
+Ring of Honor (2003–2016)

-Generation Next (2003–2007)
+Generation Next and No Remorse Corps (2003–2008)

 Strong joined the Pennsylvania-based Ring of Honor (ROH) promotion in September 2003.
 On May 22, 2004, at Generation Next he formed a stable known as Generation Next with Alex Shelley, Austin Aries and Jack Evans.
 Generation Next quickly dominated the ROH roster, declaring themselves the future of wrestling.
 After defeating several others, they defeated CM Punk, Ace Steel, R. J. Brewer and Jimmy Jacobs (mentored by Ricky Steamboat) on October 2 at The Midnight Express Reunion.

 Strong began punctuating his ring style with stiff offense while acting as the enforcer of Generation Next.
 In November 2004 he formed a regular tag team with Evans, and on December 26 he, Evans, and Aries threw Shelley out of the group when he refused to resign as leader.
 Strong and Evans continued to team throughout early-2005, but were unable to win the ROH Tag Team Championship.
 On September 24 at 2005 Survival of the Fittest, Strong defeated Samoa Joe, Jay Lethal, Generation Next teammate Austin Aries, and Colt Cabana to win the titular event, thus earning himself another shot at the ROH World Championship in the future.

 On October 1 at Joe vs. Kobashi, valet Jade Chung aligned herself with Strong (and the remainder of Generation Next) after he defeated her former client, Jimmy Rave.
-The following night, Strong defeated James Gibson in his last match for Ring of Honor before returning to World Wrestling Entertainment.
+The following night, Strong defeated James Gibson in the latter's farewell match for Ring of Honor before returning to World Wrestling Entertainment.
 Following the match, Gibson gave a farewell speech in which he called Strong the "MVP" of Ring of Honor.